contagon/handbook/handbook/2-supporting-individuals-and-families.md

 Single members and others can gather in groups outside the normal Sabbath worship services to participate in home evening and strengthen one another through gospel study.
 [Come, Follow Me](https://www.churchofjesuschrist.org/manual/come-follow-me) may be a resource for those who desire to study together.

-Leaders give special attention to helping those who are new to holding home evening and studying the gospel.

-In addition to home evening, leaders encourage families to prioritize time together throughout the week.
-This could include sharing meals, working and serving together, and recreational activities.

 To provide time for families to be together, leaders should keep Monday evenings free from Church meetings and activities.

 Leaders encourage members to be consistent in holding home evening and spending time together as families (see [Doctrine and Covenants 64:33](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/64.33?lang=eng#p33)).
+This could include sharing meals, working and serving together, and recreational activities.

 ### 2.2.5 Supporting Individuals

-Church leaders assist members who lack family support.
-Members who may need additional support include:
+Church leaders assist members who need additional support.

-* Children, youth, and adults whose families are not actively participating in Church meetings and activities.
-* Single adults of all ages, including single parents and widowed members.

 Leaders help these members and their families have opportunities for fellowship, wholesome social experiences, and spiritual growth.
 Leaders encourage and assist them in their efforts to learn and live the gospel of Jesus Christ.
 Leaders also give them opportunities to serve in the Church.

 ## 2.3 The Relationship between the Home and the Church

-The work of salvation and exaltation is centered in the home and supported by the Church.
+God’s work of salvation and exaltation is centered in the home and supported by the Church.
 The following principles apply in the relationship between the home and the Church.

 * Leaders and teachers honor the role of parents and assist them.
 Leaders and teachers establish and maintain effective communication with parents.
-* Leaders seek to ensure that Church meetings, activities, and programs support individuals and families in doing the work of salvation and exaltation in their homes.
 * Some Church meetings are essential in each ward or branch.
 These include sacrament meeting and the classes and quorum meetings held on the Sabbath.
 Many other meetings, activities, and programs are not essential.
 Leaders organize them as needed to help meet the needs of individuals and families.
 Leaders take into account local circumstances and resources.
 * Individuals and families consider their circumstances when making decisions about participating in Church programs that are not essential.
-* Church service and participation entail a measure of sacrifice.
-The Lord will bless members as they serve and sacrifice in His Church.
+* The Lord will bless members as they serve and sacrifice in His Church.
 However, the amount of time given to Church service should not detract from members’ ability to fulfill their responsibilities at home, at work, and elsewhere.
 Leaders and members should not be overwhelmed with too many Church responsibilities.
 Nor should they be asked to make excessive sacrifices to support Church programs or activities.

 As members follow these principles and the promptings of the Spirit, Heavenly Father will bless their efforts.